Response Updates

 Charitable Remainder Trusts

-A Charitable Remainder Trust (CRT) is a type of estate planning tool that allows individuals to provide for both charitable causes and their beneficiaries.
+A Charitable Remainder Trust (CRT) is an estate planning tool that allows individuals to provide for both charitable causes and their beneficiaries.

-In a CRT, an individual (the donor) transfers assets, such as cash, securities, or real estate, into a trust.
+In a CRT, an individual transfers assets, such as cash, securities, or real estate, into a trust.

 The trust then pays out income to one or more designated beneficiaries (usually the donor and/or their family members) for a specified period, which can be a set number of years or the lifetime of the beneficiaries.